MD/PHD Program

 The Joel L. Fleishman Civil Society Ph.D.
 Fellowship

 The Duke Sanford School of Public Policy offers the Joel L. Fleishman Civil Society Ph.D.
-Fellowship on the basis of merit to qualified public policy graduate students whose research focuses on the role of civil society and the capacity of nongovernmental organizations and their leaders to play significant public policy roles.
+Fellowship, awarded on merit to currently enrolled public policy Ph.D. students whose research focuses on the role of civil society and the capacity of nongovernmental organizations and their leaders to play significant public policy roles.
 The goal of the fellowship is to prepare graduates to work in domestic and international public agencies, universities, research organizations, and policy consulting firms.

 The Public Policy Ph.D.
 Program at Duke provides an interdisciplinary balance in disciplines such as economics, political science, psychology, and sociology.
 The relatively low number of students who matriculate each year (typically six to eight) enables each to receive individual faculty mentoring in courses and in research.